clytwynec/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 confirm the deletion.

 .. warning:: If you have links to a file you delete, those links will be broken.
- Ensure you change those links before deleting the file.
+ Make sure you change those links before deleting the file.